Rich Action-semantic Consistent Knowledge for Early Action Prediction: Methodology

 \subsection{Early action prediction}

-Figure \ref{fig:overallframework} shows the overall framework of our ASCNet for EAP, which mainly includes three parts: teacher network, student network, and loss.
-The teacher network learns ASCK of partial videos hidden in the full videos.
-The ASCK is transferred from the teacher to the student via the distillation loss to enrich the ASCK of partial videos for early predictions.
+Fig. \ref{fig:overallframework} shows our RACK network under the two-stream framework for EAP, which respectively takes RGB and optical flow images as inputs, including RACK-RGB and RACK-flow.
+Each stream mainly includes the teacher network, student network, and loss.
+The teacher or student network learns ASCK of partial videos hidden in the original videos, respectively.
+The ASCK is transferred from the teacher to the student via the distillation loss, which enriches the ASCK of partial videos for early predictions.
 Besides, we utilize the advantages of relational modeling of GNNs to model ASCK among partial videos with arbitrary progress levels.
-Furthermore, graph generation is the key to building the teacher and student networks.
-In the following sections, we first show our graph generation.
-Then, we propose two backbone layers based on the generated graphs.
-Next, we describe the network structure of ASCNet.
-Finally, we define our loss to optimize our model.
+Furthermore, graph generation is the key to building teacher and student networks.
+In the following subsections, we show graph generation, two backbone layers, the network structure, and our distillation loss.